BudacaB/CS50AI/Lecture4/Lecture4.md

 ## Markov Decision Process

-- model for decision-making, representing states, actions, and their rewards
+- model for decision-making, representing states, actions, and their rewards - similar to a Markov Chain but with an agent (see markov.png)
+- properties:
+  - set of states S
+  - set of actions ACTION(s)
+  - transition model P(s' | s, a)
+  - reward function R(s, a, s')

+## Q-learning

+- method for learning a function Q(s, a), estimate of the value of performing action <em>a</em> in state <em>s</em>
+-